 Now we’re ready to buy Bitcoin, and have it sent to your wallet.
 Again I’ll cover the process at Easy Crypto.

 a.
 Enter the amount of Bitcoin you want to buy.
-The minimum purchase is $50 NZD.
+The minimum purchase is $40 NZD – an amount low enough for you to try it out.
 You can also buy other cryptocurrencies like Ethereum and Litecoin.
 Click BUY NOW.

 b.
 At the bottom of the next page, enter/paste the Bitcoin wallet address you got when you created your wallet (in step 1e).
 Double check that the wallet address entered here, matches the address of your wallet.

 c.
-Select your preferred payment method (POLi or Bank transfer).
+Select your preferred payment method (Account2Account, POLi or Bank transfer).
 Pay your NZD to Easy Crypto using the selected method.

 d.
-Once your payment has been received (instant with POLi, dependant on bank processing for Bank transfers), the order will be processed, and the Bitcoin will be sent to your wallet (this usually takes no longer than a couple of minutes).
+Once your payment has been received (instant with Account2Account and POLi, or dependant on bank processing for Bank transfers), the order will be processed, and you’ll get a confirmation email.
+The Bitcoin will then be sent to your wallet (this usually takes no longer than a few minutes).

 e.
-When your Bitcoin wallet receives a payment of Bitcoin, you may notice that your wallet address changes.
+When your Bitcoin wallet receives a payment of Bitcoin, depending on the wallet you use, your wallet address may change.
 This is normal and helps improve your privacy by giving you a new address to receive future transactions.
 However, your former address will still work for receiving transactions.

 4. Keep your Bitcoin safe